qwertie/ungglish/orthography.md

 ---
 layout: section
 title: Ungglish Writing System
+lang: en
+lref: Orthography
 ---

+Ungglish has a phonetic writing system but still _looks_ and _sounds_ a lot like English.
+Generally, pronounciation is preserved better than spelling.
+It is not easy to balance pronunciation and spelling, mainly because English represents at least 14 vowel _sounds_ with only 5 vowel _letters_.
+To make this easier, I eliminated two "basic" English vowels from Ungglish, leaving 7 basic vowels and 5 diphthongs.

-Ungglish is one-directionally phonetic: the pronunciation of every word is determined by spelling and is easy to predict if you know all of the rules, although some sounds have more than one spelling, and some letters can make (or participate in) more than one sound.
+Ungglish is phonetic in one direction: the pronunciation of every word is determined by spelling and is easy to predict if you know all of the rules, although some sounds have more than one spelling, and some letters can make (or participate in) more than one sound.

+Ungglish spelling rules cause a few words to become longer (e.g. "oepen" instead of "open") and I felt it would be best, on balance, to eliminate double letters except in special cases, so that Ungglish writing need not be longer than English writing.

-Generally, English speakers can simply "sound out" the words, except that double consonants are avoided in Ungglish and generally do not affect pronunciation.
+Generally, English speakers can simply "sound out" the words, except that double consonants are avoided.
 For example, "killer" is spelled "kiler" in Ungglish.
-Ungglish spelling rules cause a few words to become longer (e.g. "moest" instead of "most") and I felt it would be best, on balance, to eliminate double letters since they are not needed except in special cases.
+So when you see a single letter that _might_ have originally been a double letter in English, try assuming that it was, e.g. ofis = office and comun = common.

 There are several sequences of letters with a special pronounciation rule, e.g. OE is a single vowel pronounced as in TOE.